 In terms of construction, it is made up of high-grade 3-ply reinforced vinyl which makes it very sturdy and UV resistant.
-The basic structure of the boat has two air chambers, one forms the side and other forms the floor.
+The basic structure of the boat has two air chambers, one forms the side, and the other forms the floor.

 When it comes to capacity, Voyager can hold up to a whopping 594 pounds.
 So, you can have a couple of persons on board and still add your camping and fishing gear.

 Critically speaking, the thing I did not like about this raft is its seam.
 Overall, this is a very sturdy boat, but the seam might be a problem.
 However, it comes with a patch.
-So, if it gives way on you, you can patch it there and then.
-Additionally, I took me forever to pump it with its pump and I needed an electric pump.
+So, if it gives way to you, you can patch it there and then.
+Additionally, it took me forever to pump it with its pump and I needed an electric pump.

 6. Intex Mariner 4 – For Class II-III Rapids